 Anaplastic large cell lymphoma (ALCL) is a type of T-cell lymphoma – a non-Hodgkin lymphoma that develops from white blood cells called T cells.
-Under a microscope, the cancerous cells in ALCL look large, undeveloped and very abnormal (‘anaplastic’).
+Under a microscope, the cancerous cells in ALCL look large and abnormal (‘anaplastic’).

 There are four main types of ALCL.
 They have complicated names based on their features and the types of proteins they make:

-- ALK-positive ALCL (also known as ALK+ ALCL) is the most common type.
+ALK-positive ALCL (also known as ALK+ ALCL) is the most common type of ALCL.
 In ALK-positive ALCL, the abnormal T cells have a genetic change (mutation) that means they make a protein called ‘anaplastic lymphoma kinase’ (ALK).
-In other words, they test positive for ALK.
+ALK can be detected with tests on the surface of the tumour cell.
 ALK-positive ALCL is a fast-growing (high-grade) lymphoma.
+The T-cells test positive for ALK.

-- Breast implant-associated ALCL is a T-cell lymphoma that develops extremely rarely following silicone breast implantation, particularly with textured rather than smooth implants.
-Although it develops in the breast, it is not a type of breast cancer.
-It is usually slow-growing (low-grade).
-Scientists think it might be caused by an inflammatory reaction to the implant.
+Breast implant-associated ALCL is a T-cell lymphoma that develops extremely rarely following silicone breast implantation and appears to be more common in textured rather than smooth implants.
+Although it develops in the breast, it is not a type of the much more common primary breast cancer.
+It is usually a slow-growing (low-grade) lymphoma and is thought to be caused by an inflammatory reaction initiated by the breast implant.

-- Primary cutaneous ALCL is a low-grade T-cell lymphoma that develops in the skin.
-We have more information on this type of ALCL on our page about T-cell skin lymphoma.
+Primary cutaneous ALCL is a low-grade T-cell lymphoma that develops in the skin.
+We have more information on this type of ALCL on our page about T-cell skin (cutaneous) lymphoma.

 ALCL is rare.
 Each year, fewer than 200 people are diagnosed with ALCL in the UK.